meilisearch/documentation/guides/advanced_guides/faceted_search.md

 :::

-Any POST request on the `settings` route with a value set to `attributesForFaceting` will overwrite the current faceted attributes.
-Then, passing an empty array will reset all defined faceted attributes.
+Any POST request on the `settings` route with the `attributesForFaceting` parameter set will overwrite the current value for `attributesForFaceting` : passing an empty array will reset all defined faceted attributes.

 ### Example